daviddarkins-accenture/lotr/docs/medium_article_2.md

 ## Recap: We Got the Data In

-In the previous article, we ingested a fan-made Lord of the Rings API into Salesforce Data Cloud using the Ingestion API.
+In the previous article, we ingested a fan-made Lord of the Rings API into Salesforce Data 360 using the Ingestion API.

 **933 characters.
 2,383 quotes.
 No connector.
 No middleware.**